redss/SimpleValueObjects/readme.md

 }
 ```

-What do you get:
-* overloaded `==` and `!=` operators,
-* overridden `Object.Equals`,
-* `IEquitable<T>.Equals` implementation,
-* null handling: no value is equal to null and two nulls are always equal,
-* type handling: different types are never equal.

 ## Comparable Value Objects

 Sometimes we want values that not only can be determined equal, but also can be placed in a certain order.
 Most commonly used cases would be an `int` or a `DateTime`.
 We can certainly say, that values of such types can be lesser, equal or greater that another values.

 More custom examples would be: temperature, user rating or month.
-Again, they can be put in an order, e. g.
-5 star rating is greater than just 3 stars, or February comes after January.
+Again, they can be put in an order: 5 star rating is greater than just 3 stars, or February comes after January.

 In .NET such concept can be represented by:
 * `IComparable` and `IComparable<T>` implementations and
 * relational operators, i. e. `<`, `<=`, `>` and `>=`.

-Following base classes do just that: implement `IComparable` interfaces and overload rlational operators.
-Besides that, they handle equality in similar fashon as previous base classes.
+Following base classes will give you:

+* equivalent comparison and equality comparison,
+* overloaded `<`, `<=`, `==`, `!=`, `>` and `>=` operators,
+* overridden `Object.Equals`,
+* `IEquitable<T>`, `IComparable` and `IComparable<T>` implementations,
+* null handling: every value is greater than null, no value is equal to null and two nulls are always equal,
+* type handling: different types are never equal and comparing objects of different types will throw an exception.

 ### `WrapperComparableObject`

 Like with `WrapperEquitableObject`, sometimes you'll want to wrap a simpler value to give it additional context.
-You can do that, if wrapped type implements `IComparable<T>` (whete `T` is itself), which then will be used for comparison.
+You can do that, if wrapped type implements `IComparable<T>` (where `T` is itself), which then will be used for comparison.

 ```cs
 public class MovieRating : WrapperComparableObject<MovieRating, int>